klovnefisk/nuutti.no/content/lore.md

 # the
 #### design
 on this website, is made to speak to the primitive parts of our human consciousness.
-    It challenges the status quo of sleek modernity in web design, with bold, unnatural digital patterns, that contrast with colours found in nature.
+    It challenges the status quo of sleek modernity in web design.
+With soft, cloud like patterns, this blog is designed with a "keep your head in the sky" mentality.

+    The design speaks to the authors clouded mind, troubled with thoughts that fall down to earth like rain.